We are currently experiencing technical difficulties and are working hard to resolve them. Thank you for understanding.

 Referral ideas

 Email marketing is key.
-Make sure to collect client emails to add them to your email marketing list.
-Double check the laws in your area for email advertising.
+Collect client emails to add them to your email marketing list.
+Double-check the laws in your area regarding email advertising.

 Social media is one way to advertise for free.
 Take advantage of all the social media platforms to get your name out there.
-We have a great article that will show you how.
-This is a great Free Social media Cheatsheet.
+We have a great blog post that will show you some of our favourite resources!
+Social media post ideas for businesses

-Try to engage current customers rather than finding new customers.
-It is easier to retain and engage an existing client than it is to find a new client.
+Try to engage current customers rather than find new ones.
+It is easier to retain and engage an existing client than to find a new one.

 *Additional reading: How to get more clients